 Holidays can be a stressful time for consumers and businesses.
-According to research by Freshdesk, customer service queries increase by 75% during this time.
+According to research by Freshdesk, eCommerce customer support queries increase by 75% during this time.
 It is especially important to do well this year as companies bank on the upcoming shopping holidays to bounce back from the effects of COVID-19.

 To respond effectively to the surge of support tickets without compromising on quality, Customer Support Managers need to understand how to manage customer service during a global pandemic.

 We interviewed CX Leader, Lauren Pragoff, Vice President for Challenger’s Effortless Experience to get her expert insights on support strategies for the holiday rush.
 Lauren and her team partner with organizations who are striving to become low-effort customer service providers, helping implement successful programs while also steering clients clear of mistakes made at other organizations.

 1. How should eCommerce customer support managers adapt their holiday support strategy in response to changes in consumer behavior as a result of COVID-19?

 Consumers inevitably will be doing more online shopping this holiday season.
 I foresee a few direct impacts on customer support organizations.

 Make sure you are proactively providing updates and low-effort ways for customers to track their orders either online or through the IVR.